Salisbury Aware is a community magazine that features great articles for the community of Salisbury, acting as a voice for community pride.

 Salisbury Aware - March 2011(8.6MB)

-From August 2014, the City of Salisbury’s magazine Salisbury Snapshot will become a digital only offering and will be available FREE via an email subscription.
+The City of Salisbury’s magazine Salisbury Snapshot is a digital only offering and is available FREE via an email subscription.

 Salisbury Snapshot aims to inform the community about Council’s programs, initiatives, activities and events.
 It is an opportunity for us to showcase what fantastic things are available to the community, our plans for the future and what makes Salisbury a great place to live, work and socialise.

-Salisbury Snapshot’s first digital edition will be sent out in August 2014 and will continue to be distributed on a quarterly basis.
+Salisbury Snapshot’s digital edition was launched in August 2014 and is distributed on a quarterly basis.

 Register to receive Snapshot